-UNLIMITED TAX REFUNDING BONDS, SERIES 2014
+UNLIMITED TAX REFUNDING BONDS, SERIES 2015

-Dated: June 1, 2014

-Due: September 1, as shown on the inside cover page
+Dated: April 1, 2015 Due: September 1, as shown on the inside cover page

-The \$2,905,000 Harris County Municipal Utility District No. 374 Unlimited Tax Refunding Bonds, Series 2014 (the "Bonds"), constitute obligations solely of Harris County Municipal Utility District No. 374 (the "District") and are not obligations of the State of Texas (the "State"), Harris County, Texas, the City of Houston, Texas, or any entity other than the District.
+The \$2,980,000 Harris County Municipal Utility District No. 374 Unlimited Tax Refunding Bonds, Series 2015 (the "Bonds"), constitute obligations solely of Harris County Municipal Utility District No. 374 (the "District") and are not obligations of the State of Texas (the "State"), Harris County, Texas, the City of Houston, Texas, or any entity other than the District.
 The Bonds will be issued in fully registered form only, in denominations of \$5,000 or any integral multiple of \$5,000.
-Interest on the Bonds accrues from June 1, 2014, and is payable September 1, 2014, and each March 1 and September 1 thereafter until the earlier of maturity or redemption.
+Interest on the Bonds accrues from April 1, 2015, and is payable September 1, 2015, and each March 1 and September 1 thereafter until the earlier of maturity or redemption.
 The Bonds will be initially registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Beneficial owners of the Bonds will not receive physical certificates representing the Bonds, but will receive a credit balance on the books of the nominees of such beneficial owners.
 So long as Cede & Co. is the registered owner of the Bonds, the principal of and interest on the Bonds will be paid by the Paying Agent/Registrar directly to DTC, which will, in turn, remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds.
 See "BOOK-ENTRY-ONLY-SYSTEM."
 The initial Paying Agent/Registrar is BOKF, N.A., dba Bank of Texas, Austin, Texas.
-The Bonds are being issued to currently refund a portion of the District's outstanding Unlimited Tax Bonds, Series 2007, and Unlimited Tax Bonds, Series 2007, to achieve a debt service savings; advance refund a portion of the District's outstanding Unlimited Tax Bonds.
+The Bonds are being issued to advance refund a portion of the District's outstanding Unlimited Tax Bonds, Series 2009, to achieve a debt service savings, and to pay the costs of issuing the Bonds.
 See "PLAN OF FINANCING."